Last fact-checked: 27 February 2020

 By car.
 You are eligible to drive in Malaysia providing you possess a full and valid driver’s license from your home country.
 Malaysia's highway network is excellent, although tolls are payable on expressways.
 The west coast highways are more developed than in the east.
 Expect traffic jams at any hour in Kuala Lumpur.
 Outside cities and towns, cars and motorcycles are the most effective method of getting around, with motorcycle and scooter hire available for as little as AUD $9 per day.

 By taxi.
 Taxis readily available in all large towns and cities, although you'll want to agree on a fee prior, or ask the driver to turn on the meter.
 In Kuala Lumpur, budget taxis can be flagged down, although they are not licensed to travel outside of the city.
 Taxis are available at taxi stands all over Kuala Lumpur and Penang, including the major hotels and malls.

 By bus.
 This is the least expensive way to navigate around Malaysia; all towns have a bus terminus offering connections to other parts of the country.
 The two largest operators are Transnasional and NICE/Plusliner.
 If travelling long-distance, we recommend booking in advance on a 24-seater "luxury" bus with air-conditioning.

 Nationals of the United States, Canada, the UK, Australia and New Zealand are allowed to stay in Malaysia for up to 90 days with no visa.

 To book your appointment with one of our dentists in Malaysia, you can call our toll-free number any time of the day or night, seven days a week.
 Or feel free to book online, at no charge to you.
 Check out our website to find the right dentist for you.
 Read our patient reviews online and view clinics with virtual tours and high-resolution photos.
-For high-quality dental care in Malaysia at low prices – book with Dental Departures now.
+For high-quality dental care in Malaysia at up to 75% savings–book with Dental Departures now.